ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1127
 {: #error-1127}

-The Ubuntu host is missing an ethernet interface in bond0.
-Ensure bond0 includes the 2 private ethernet interfaces.
+The Ubuntu host is missing an Ethernet interface in bond0.
+Ensure bond0 includes the 2 private Ethernet interfaces.

 ## Error 1128
 {: #error-1128}

-The Ubuntu host is missing an ethernet interface in bond1.
-Ensure bond1 includes the 2 public ethernet interfaces.
+The Ubuntu host is missing an Ethernet interface in bond1.
+Ensure bond1 includes the 2 public Ethernet interfaces.

 ## Error 1129
 {: #error-1129}

-The Ubuntu host has an extra ethernet interface in bond0.
-Ensure bond0 only includes the 2 private ethernet interfaces.
+The Ubuntu host has an extra Ethernet interface in bond0.
+Ensure bond0 includes only the 2 private Ethernet interfaces.

 ## Error 1130
 {: #error-1130}

-The Ubuntu host has an extra ethernet interface in bond1.
-Ensure bond1 only includes the 2 public ethernet interfaces.
+The Ubuntu host has an extra Ethernet interface in bond1.
+Ensure bond1 only includes the 2 public Ethernet interfaces.

 ## Error 1131
 {: #error-1131}